laurencelundblade/t_cose/README.md

 ## Credit

 * Ken Takayama for the bulk of the detached content implementation.
-* Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.
+* Tamas Ban for lots code review comments, design ideas and porting to Arm PSA.
-* Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship.
+* Rob Coombs, Shebu Varghese Kuriakose and other Arm folks for sponsorship.
 * Michael Eckel for makefile fixes.

 ## Copyright and License